Sunday Morning live-stream – 9:30am

 Will the church require social distancing?

 While we want to gather together, we understand that during this time social distancing can help protect others and reduce the spread of the virus.
 Attenders will be seated a minimum of three seats or six feet apart from each other.
 (Though members of the same household will be seated together.)
 Our Welcome Team will also be helping maintain social distancing procedures in the church building.

 Are masks encouraged or required?

-We currently require church volunteers to wear masks and strongly encourage church attenders to wear masks, particularly when singing.
+We currently require church volunteers and church attenders to wear masks, under MN Face Covering Requirements under Executive Order 20-81.
 This is in compliance with the current city order and the recommendations of national and state officials.
 We know that Christians may in good conscience disagree on this issue but we encourage our church family toward this in order to create an environment where the greatest number of people can feel safe and comfortable while attending services.

 How will the building be sanitized before or between services?

 Our church building will be sanitized with CDC approved cleaning agents before and between services.
 This will include sanitizing chairs, bathrooms, and other surfaces.

 In addition to this we’ve taken the step of eliminating as many common touch surfaces as possible (such as church bulletins, cards, etc.).
 These will be replaced by digital information and signups at crossgrace.org

 What do I need to know before coming to a service?

 We’re excited to see you!
 Take note of the following before heading to a Sunday service